lunardao/research/investment_portal/README.md

 # LunarDAO Investment Portal

 Investment portal is a database of organizations on the pursuit of privacy, anonymity and decentralization.
-This list of projects and primitives is to inform LunarDAO Squad (the investors) about possible investment proposals and to provide step by step information for the teams seaking for support.
+This list of projects and primitives is to inform LunarDAO Squad (the investors) about possible investment proposals and to provide step by step information for the teams seeking for support.

 ## Investment Thesis